 - Hickory nut leaves range in size from 2 to 8 inches long.

 - Some hickory nut leaves have serrated edges with sharply pointed “teeth”, but others have rounded serrated edges.

 - Multiple long and narrow leaves grow from each rachis – or stalk, the amount of leaves vary.
 A shellbark hickory tree rachis boasts seven leaves and a shagbark tree stem has five leaves.
-There can be as many as 17 leaves on a single hickory tree leaf stalk.
+There can be as many as 17 leaves on a single leaf stalk.